Jeju Civilian-Military Complex Port for Beautiful Tourism

 The Jeju Civilian-Military Complex Port for Beautiful Tourism or Jeju Naval Base is a joint civil and Republic of Korea Navy base constructed by the South Korean government in Gangjeong village on the southern coast of Jeju Island (coterminous with Jeju Province, or Jeju-do), South Korea.
 Construction of the base at a projected cost, as of 2011, of ₩977 billion or about US$907 million proved highly controversial.
 A poll revealed that majority a residents of Jeju island wanted to have a referendum about the construction of the base.
 By 2011, construction had been halted seven times by protesters concerned about the base's environmental impact and who saw it as a US-driven project aimed at China, rather than enhancing South Korean defense.
 In July 2012, the South Korean Supreme Court upheld the base's construction.
-It is expected to host up to 20 military vessels and occasional civilian cruise ships.
+It can host up to 20 military vessels and occasional civilian cruise ships.